wdporter/i-am-that-vuepress/38-spiritual-practice-is-will-asserted-and-reasserted/readme.md

 **M:**&ensp;The very facts of repetition, of struggling on and on and of endurance and perseverance, in spite of boredom and despair and complete lack of conviction are really crucial.
 They are not important by themselves, but the sincerity behind them is all-important.
 There must be a push from within and pull from without.

 **Q:**&ensp;My questions are typical of the West.
 There, people think in terms of cause and effect, means and goals.
-They do not see what causal connection can there be between a particular word and the Absolute Reälity.
+They do not see what causal connection can there be between a particular word and the Absolute Reality.

 **M:**&ensp;None whatsoever.
 But there is a connection between the word and its meaning, between the action and its motive.
 Spiritual practice is will asserted and reässerted.
 Who has not the daring will not accept the real even when offered.
 Unwillingness born out of fear is the only obstacle.